Code-Institute-Submissions/MS-One/README.md

 ### Full Width Backgrounds
 * League of Legends is a game with beautiful iamges, called splash artd, used to depict their champions in very settings/situations.
 I wanted to use these images as full width backgrounds - as a way of showcasing them.

+### Interactive Cards
+* 3 interactive cards, gold hover effect, with a teaser of the section they link to.
+Example, the card that describes lucian laning links to 3 of the top supports that he likes to lane with.

 ### Collapse
 I made use of a few collapse elements, sourced from bootstrap, to help me display the abilities I described on my abilities page.